 For the purpose of this disclosure, by virtue of being part of a Non SNI Investment Group, all entities listed above are treated as non-SNI MIFIDPRU investment firms.

 The Group is not within the scope of MIFIDPRU 8.7 (Investment policy).
+Therefore disclosure is not included within this report.

 Wider Group Structure:

 2. Governance arrangements